awsdocs/amazon-ecr-user-guide/doc_source/image-retag.md

    Write-ECRImage -RepositoryName amazonlinux -ImageManifest $Manifest -ImageTag 2017.09
    ```

 1. Verify that your new image tag is attached to your image\.
-In the output below, the image has the tags `latest` and `2017.09`\.
+In the following output, the image has the tags `latest` and `2017.09`\.

    ```
    Get-ECRImage -RepositoryName amazonlinux
    ```

-   Output:
+   The output is as follows:

    ```
    ImageDigest                                                             ImageTag